Providing Network and Telephone Connectivity

 ITS understands the importance of a Healthy IT, so that when departments need for infrastructure to be extended into their area for expanded data and phone connectivity, application computing development or their needs to be additional dedicated bandwidth, IT happens.
 For ITS, this means taking the best care of technology the end user doesn't necessarily see or notice.
 SSU’s state of the art network means everything to ITS when it comes to delivering outstanding technology services on a consistent basis, with capacity for growth on demand.

 SSU’s network architecture starts with a vast array of single-mode and multi-mode fiber that stretches thru underground pathways to all campus and residential buildings.
 A significant amount of planning goes into extending the campus wiring fabric, based on the latest industry standards, when buildings are constructed and renovated.
 It terminates in the two core data centers residing in Massie and Kricker Hall, which exceed all standards for continuous operations.

 From here, this is when SSU IT gets in tip-top shape.
 At SSU's IT Core is Cisco's Unified Compute System (UCS) technology, Nexus switching, ASA firewalls, the latest layer 3 switching/routers and fabric extender modules (FEX), for a fully-redundant 10 Gigabit network on campus.

-When your department is ready to utilize the latest UC technology on the market in support of operations, communications and collaboration, do not hesitate to contact UIS to better understand how these technologies can help, and how UIS can deliver the level of service using the Cisco Collaboration Suite of products, you need.
+When your department is ready to utilize the latest UC technology on the market in support of operations, communications and collaboration, do not hesitate to contact ITS to better understand how these technologies can help, and how ITS can deliver the level of service using the Cisco Collaboration Suite of products, you need.
 The catalog below includes the Unified Communications services available to the campus.